 - Your family and friends

-- Your home and your neighbourhood (description)
+- Your home and your neighborhood (description)

 - Francophony and the French language all around the world

-Learning Grammar and Conjugation
+From beginner to intermediate: Grammar and Conjugation

 Let me show you the best way to learn French grammar, step by step.